rougin/slytherin/ERRATUM.md

 ## 0.9.0

-This version introduced a PSR-15 implementation based on `http-interop/http-middleware`.
+This version introduced a support for PSR-15 implementations based on `http-interop/http-middleware`.
 With this, kindly add the said package and update the packages using `composer update`:

 ``` diff
  {